Permafrost/Tundra/README.md

       these characters may be specified, or if unspecified, the default encoding of the platform will be used.

-    Implemented with the [java.net.URLEncoder class].
+    Implemented with the [java.net.URLEncoder] class.

     * Inputs:
       * `$string` is a string containing data to be URI-encoded.